Recommended Credit Score

 If you value cash back above all other rewards, it makes sense to pair the Capital One Walmart Rewards Card with a flat-rate cash back card or another cash back card that offers rewards in different bonus categories.

-The Chase Freedom Flex also comes with no annual fee while offering rewards for spending in a wide variety of categories throughout the year.
+For example, the Chase Freedom Flex℠ also comes with no annual fee while offering rewards for spending in a wide variety of rotating categories throughout the year.

-To cover general purchases that don’t fall into the Walmart card’s bonus categories, the Citi® Double Cash Card is a great option thanks to its flat cash back rate of up to 2 percent back on every purchase you make (1 percent when you buy, 1 percent when you pay off your purchase).
+To cover general purchases that don’t fall into the Walmart card’s bonus categories, the Citi® Double Cash Card would be a great option thanks to its flat cash back rate of up to 2 percent back on every purchase you make (1 percent when you buy, 1 percent when you pay off your purchase).

 For many, Walmart is more than a retailer—it’s the primary hub for groceries, home goods, auto care and more.
 There are over 5,300 Walmart stores in the U.S., which makes this card offer very appealing.
 With unlimited 5 percent cash back on purchases at Walmart.com, which includes grocery pickup and delivery, there’s a lot of upside for those who do all their shopping at the superstore.